elc9aya2ls612j/standard-one/analytics.md

-# should always be the same - Standard and Custom
+# i should get overwritten